 Dress Up for Halloween

-When it comes to dressing up for Halloween, we’re that family.
+When it comes to dressing up for Halloween, we’ve been that family.
 Ever since the year before Jackson was born we have dressed up as a family.
 Over the years, we have done themes such as Toy Story, The Wizard of Oz, Frozen and Peter Pan.
-Sadly, I think this tradition is slowly coming to an end.
-Bella has said that this year she wants to dress up with her friends.
+Sadly, I think this tradition has ended as Bella chose to dress up with friends last year.
 Thankfully, we still have Jackson for the time being.
 Last year, the three of us did a Star Wars theme.
 We’re not sure what we’ll be dressing up as this year yet.

 Decorate the Yard for Halloween